mauritssilvis/types/java/src/main/java/nl/mauritssilvis/types/java/string/README.md

 }
 ```

-Objects of the above type allow for random access of the characters they contain, know about their length and can be converted to character arrays.
+Objects of this type allow for random access of the characters they contain, know about their length and can be converted to character arrays.

 ### 1.1 An array of characters